 2 Cofilin-actin rods in neuronal stress (in dendrites and axons of cultured 5-7 DIV neurons)

-Cofilin can dramatically enhance actin filament turnover by binding to and severing filamentous actin (F-actin), a process that is enhanced or depressed by many other proteins Shaw and Bamburg, 2017.
-Small rotation ("twist") of an actin subunit within a filament accompanies cofilin binding McGough.
+Cofilin-actin Rods

 When present at sufficient amounts, cofilin binds to F-actin in a cooperative manner and the pieces of F-actin saturated with cofilin (1:1 cofilin: actin) are quite stable.
-Under conditions of cell stress, almost always accompanied by increased production of reactive oxygen, cofilin: actin complexes assembly into large rod-shaped aggregates (rods) (Minamide et al. 2000)Minamide et al., 2000.
-Rods have been isolated from neurons (Minamide et al. 2010)Minamide et al., 2010 and contain intermolecular disulfide bond-linked cofilin dimers (Bernstein et al. 2012) Bernstein et al., 2012.
-In neurons, rods were observed within dendrites and axons(Longitudinal, Structural, and Models 2015; Cichon et al. 2012; Minamide et al. 2000) Minamide at al, 2000; Schonhofen et al., 2014; Chen and Wang, 2015; Bamburg and Bernstein, 2016.
-(Longitudinal, Structural, and Models 2015)(Walsh et al. 2014)(Lau and Tymianski 2010; R. Wang and Reddy 2018; Nishizawa 2001)(Tymianski et al. 1993; Koh and Choi 1991)(Bernstein et al. 2012)(Chen et al. 2012)
+Under conditions of cell stress, almost always accompanied by increased production of reactive oxygen, cofilin: actin complexes assembly into large rod-shaped aggregates (rods) (Minamide et al. 2000) that linked by disulfide bond.
+Rods have been isolated from neurons (Minamide et al. 2010) and contain intermolecular disulfide bond-linked cofilin dimers (Bernstein et al. 2012).
+In neurons, rods were observed within dendrites and axons by various types of stimulations through two possible pathways( Bamburg and Bernstein 2016; Cichon et al. 2012; Minamide et al. 2000).
+Stimulations including excitotoxic level of glutamate, mitochondrial inhibitors, peroxides, Aβ peptides, or proinflammatory cytokines(Longitudinal, Structural, and Models 2015).
+Among these rod-inducing agents, Aβ peptides and proinflammatory cytokines depend on a pathway that requires the cellular prion protein and NADPH oxidase (NOX) to generate reactive oxygen species (ROS) to induce the rods.
+Rod induction by mitochondrial inhibitors and excitotoxic levels of glutamate are through pathways independent of the cellular prion protein and NOX(Walsh et al. 2014).

-In addition to its actin binding and assembly regulatory activity, cofilin has other functions.
-When phosphorylated on ser3, its actin-binding phosphoregulatory site, phospho-cofilin no longer binds to actin but it will bind to and activate phospholipase D1 (Han L, EMBO J 2007) and thus increase levels of membrane phosphatidic acid, which depresses expression of the tumor suppressor protein p53 (Hui L, et al Mol Cell Biol 2004), and also mediates activation of DOCK2, which contains a PA binding domain (Nishikimi A, et al., Science 2009).
-Cofilin, which has 4 Cys residues, can also form a single or double intramolecular disulfide bonds.
-Dephosphorylation of cofilin by slingshot (Woo JA et al., Cell Death Differ 2015) or chronophin (Kim JE et al., 2010) along with the oxidation of cysteines to form intramolecular disulfide bonds decreases cofilin's actin-binding and enhances its localization with mitochondria where it functions, perhaps in association with p53(Liu T et al, Sci rep 2017) or Drp1 (Li, G. et al., Oncotarget 2015) or through dissociation of cofilin from a complex with Bax (Simonishvili et al 2013 ASN Neuro), to trigger apoptosis (refs: Chua BT et al Nat Cell Biol 2003, Klampt F et al., 2009 Nat Cell Biol; Woo JA et al Cell Death Differen 2012; ) but see Rehklau Ket al and R MBust MB, Cell Death Differ 2012).

-Glutamate as excitatory neurotransmitter and diseases caused by abnormal removal

-4 Pathways for rod formation- PrPc dependent and mitochon/ATP stress not PrPc or NOX dependent- both requiring ROS for cofilin oxidation and cross linking.
+In the mammalian central nervous system, glutamate is the major excitatory neurotransmitter important for learning and memory but can also become neurotoxic if it is in excess.
+Glutamate excitotoxicity has been demonstrated in many different neurodegenerative diseases and cerebral ischemia ( review from Lau and Tymianski 2010; review from R. Wang and Reddy 2018; review from Nishizawa 2001).Among different glutamate receptors, the activation of NMDA receptors appears to be primarily responsible for excitotoxicity by excess glutamate by leading to the excessive Ca2+ entry into the cell(Tymianski et al. 1993; Koh and Choi 1991).

+Related to our studies, glutamate has been found to induce cofilin-actin rods in over 80% of hippocampal neurons 7 DIV working via AMPAR but not NMDAR and are not Ca2+ dependent(Bernstein et al. 2012).
+While (Chen et al.) around the same time has discovered that glutamate could induce rods in rods in 2 phases; one formed about 1 h after the treatment, and the second phase start at 8h after treatment.
+Besides, they also discovered that in both phase, glutamate induced rods in hippocampal neurons 10DIV depend on both AMPA and NMDA receptors to form.
+Need to add

-4. glutamate pathway for rod formation- 7 DIV knowledge and reported dependence on NMDA and ca in older neurons.- literature update with papers from Rust, Yuen, Carlisle, Chen, Wang, Cao, Gu, Noguchi
+literature update with papers from Rust, Yuen, Carlisle, Chen, Wang, Cao, Gu, Noguchi

-5. Here we show:
+Here we show: Consistent to our